 "Blest are they who hear the word of God and keep it." —Luke 11:28

 Mary prophesied that all ages would call her blessed (Lk 1:48).
 This prophecy was fulfilled when a woman cried out to Jesus: "Blest is the womb that bore You and the breasts that nursed You!"
-(Lk 11:27) Jesus replied that Mary and we are blessed by being disciples of Jesus, that is, those "who hear the word of God and keep it" (Lk 11:28).
+(Lk 11:27) Jesus replied that Mary and each of us are blessed by being disciples of Jesus, that is, those "who hear the word of God and keep it" (Lk 11:28).

 Being a disciple of Jesus means being blessed as Mary was and saying with her: "I am the slave of the Lord.
 Let it be done to me according to your word" (Lk 1:38, our transl).
 Being a disciple of Jesus means having the blessed privilege of denying our very selves and taking up our crosses daily (Lk 9:23).
 Being a disciple of Jesus means being a blessing to all nations (see Gn 12:2-3) by making disciples of all nations (Mt 28:19).